puppeteer/puppeteer/website/versioned_docs/version-18.2.1/api/puppeteer.puppeteernode.md

 # PuppeteerNode class

-Extends the main [Puppeteer](./puppeteer.puppeteer.md) class with Node specific behaviour for fetching and downloading browsers.
+Extends the main [Puppeteer](./puppeteer.puppeteer.md) class with Node specific behavior for fetching and downloading browsers.

 If you're using Puppeteer in a Node environment, this is the class you'll get when you run `require('puppeteer')` (or the equivalent ES `import`).